Mindfulness-Based Stress Reduction Program

 The group is led by Stana Gnatovich, MS. Ed, LMFT, an experienced instructor trained at the UMass Center for Mindfulness.

-The next session begins on Saturday Sept.
-16 and meets through Nov.
-11.
+The next session begins on Saturday March 17 and meets through May 5.
+There is a full day session on April 28.

 Please contact Stana Gnatovich at firstname.lastname@example.org to register for the MBSR program.